 =SUBSTITUTE(C5,”.”,””,1)

-Here, 1 means, we want to remove the 1st dot (.) from our dataset (if you want to remove the 2nd character from your dataset then just write 2 instead of 1, if you want to remove the 3rd character from your dataset then just write 3 instead of 1, and so on).
+Here, 1 as the fourth argument means we want to remove the 1st dot (.) from the dataset (if you want to remove the 2nd character from your dataset, write 2 instead of 1, and so on).

-- Again, just drag the row down using Fill Handle to apply the formula to the rest of the dataset.
+- Drag the row down using the Fill Handle to apply the formula to the rest of the dataset.

-4. Remove Multiple Specific Characters with Nested SUBSTITUTE Function
+Method 4 – Remove Multiple Specific Characters with a Nested SUBSTITUTE Function

-Look at the dataset below where the Profession cells beside the names Finn and Roman consist of multiple dots (.).
+In the dataset below, the Professions for the names Finn and Roman consist of multiple dots (.).

 Steps: